MobileLLM/RuyiAgentDoc/mkdoc/docs/index.md

 - 2024.10: The RuyiAgent project officially launched.

 ## Copyright Notice
-- This work is launched by the RuyiAgent team.
+- This work is launched by the RuyiAgent project team of the AIoT team at the Institute for AI Industry Research, Tsinghua University.
 - More detailed citation formats will be released in the future.